dendronhq/dendron-site/vault/dendron.topic.publish.cook.github.md

 ## Summary

-You can publish your notes using Dendron Next Publishing and Github pages
+You can publish your notes using Dendron Next.js Publishing and Github pages

 ### Pre-requisites
 - This assumes you have a github repository.